 Even though the TCXO has internal compensation to try to keep the frequency constant the absolute frequency can vary a bit between component.

-This offset is often not more than few tens of hertz from true 26MHz.
+This offset is often not more than few tens of hertz from true frequency.
 As this is the reference for the PLL output it will affect the final frequency of the output if not corrected for.